BogdanCatalin-Iacob/Food-Fiesta/README.md

 * CSS
 	* This project uses custom written CSS to style the Website.
 * Flask
+    * This is used as the main connection between frontend and backend
 * Python
+    * This is used as the backend of the project
 * Postgresql
+    * This is used as database for Users and Categories
 * MongoDB
+    * This is used as database for Recipes details (name, ingrediets, cooking steps, cooking time, preparation time, owner of the recipe)
 * Materialize
+    * This is used as frontend framework to display the content in an organized way
 * [Font Awesome](https://fontawesome.com/)
-	* Font awesome Icons are used for the Social media links contained in the Footer section of the website and for the benefits found on the index.html page.
+	* Font awesome Icons are used for the Social media links contained in the Footer section of the website
 * [Google Fonts](https://fonts.google.com/)
 	* Google fonts are used throughout the project to import the *Spectral* and *Lora* fonts.
 * [Gitpod](https://gitpod.io/)
 	* Gitpod is the tool used to develop the Website.
 * [GitHub](https://github.com/)
-	* GithHub is the hosting site used to store the source code for the Website and [Git Pages](https://pages.github.com/) is used for the deployment of the live site.
+	* GithHub is the hosting site used to store the source code for the Website
 * [Git](https://git-scm.com/)
 	* Git is used as version control software to commit and push code to the GitHub repository where the source code is stored.
 * [Pixlr](https://pixlr.com/)